"A drone is not yogurt, shelf life is unlimited"

-"Cheap technologies can destroy the enemy's expensive equipment"
+"Cheap technologies can destroy expensive enemy equipment"

 — On the efficiency principle of FPV drones

-— Speech at NATO summit in Wiesbaden, July 18, 2025
+— Speech at the NATO summit in Wiesbaden, July 18, 2025

 "Drone strikes on oil infrastructure deep inside Russia will intensify.
 Territories 1,500–2,000 km inside Russian territory are no longer a 'peaceful rear'"